Segvicky/pneumonia-classification/README.md

-# pneumonia_class
+# Classification of pneumonia in the chest

-Chest Pneumonia Classification using the MONAI Pytorch
+Pneumonia Classification using the MONAI Pytorch

 What is MONAI?
 https://github.com/Project-MONAI/MONAI